-Assistant Professor of History of Art and Architecture and African American Studies
+Associate Professor of History of Art and Architecture and African American Studies

-She lives in Cambridge, MA.
+She lives in New York and Cambridge, MA.